Fatih5252/new-games-bot-discord-bot/README.md

 Use the command npm i to install all of the packages (or install them manually).

 # THINGS YOU HAVE TO DO<br>
-change src/functions/handelCommands.js line 6 Discord client id<br>
+change `src/functions/handelCommands.js` line 6 Discord client id<br>
-change src/commands/other/deleteschema.js line 24 owner/bot developer id's<br>
+change `src/commands/other/deleteschema.js` line 24 owner/bot developer id's<br>
-change src/commands/moderation/blacklist.js line 24 owner bot developer id's<br>
+change `src/commands/moderation/blacklist.js` line 24 owner bot developer id's<br>
-change src/commands/moderation/verify.js line 14 owner/bot developer id's<br>
+change `src/commands/moderation/verify.js` line 14 owner/bot developer id's<br>
-change src/index.js line 137 Private discord server id<br>
+change `src/index.js` line 137 Private discord server id<br>
-change src/events/bugreport.js line 17 change discord category id<br>
+change `src/events/bugreport.js` line 17 change discord category id<br>
+change `src/webhook-server.js` line 7 channel id<br>
+If you want an github webhook server than there is an code on `src/webhook-server.js` but if you don't have to do with github or using discord webhooks then delete `src/webhook-server.js` and on `src/index.js` delete line 5 and line 14-16.<br>
-(optional) Delete rpc.js<br>
+(optional) Delete `rpc.js`<br>

 ## IF YOU DONT DO THIS, YOUR BOT WILL NOT WORK.<br>
 <br>